Direct PLUS Loan for Parents FAQ

 Q. Who can answer questions about my Direct Loan?

-A. Any questions you may have regarding the application should be addressed to La Salle University Student Financial Services.
+A. Any questions you may have regarding the application should be addressed to La Salle University Financial Aid.
 You may e-mail email@example.com or call 215-951-1070.